forio/epicenter-js-libs/src/managers/settings-manager/settings-manager.md

 ### Facilitator workflow

+#### Class settings
 In a typical turn-by-turn game, a facilitator would login to a class and administer settings using a UI somewhat similar to the one below:

 ![Class Settings](../../assets/settings-manager-example.png)

-He would then go through the following steps:
+They would then go through the following steps:

 1. Create 'draft' settings
 Drafts settings are persisted, can be tested, but are not applied to any student runs yet.